Sixteen Birds: fabric robots

 Sixteen Birds is an installation of 16 fabric robots designed to resemble simple brush drawings.
-Designed by Chico MacMurtrie of Amorphic Robot Works, they’re on display in Pittsburgh’s Wood Street Gallery until April
+Designed by Chico MacMurtrie of Amorphic Robot Works

 As viewers enter the room, the tapered, joined cone-shapes gradually inflate with air, lengthen and take form, eventually reaching out with a graceful wingspan, robust with life.
 The Birds then begin their stationary journey with a slow, elegant flapping motion, all 16 in a randomly generated sequence.
 The pneumatic mechanism that animates the work creates a constant, rhythmic breathing sound.

 .
 I went to check these out the other evening, but arrived too early: they were just re-inflating them!

 This entry was posted in Art and Instruments